Zac-HD/hypofuzz/docs-src/literature.rst

 errors to reproduce a crash, etc.
 TOFU :cite:`TOFU` also exploits input structure, and claims that this is substantially responsible for it's -40% improvement over AFL-go.
+:cite:`wang2020sok` survey the state-of-the-art in directed greybox fuzzing as of  mid-2020.

 HypoFuzz could get the control-flow graph from coverage.py, which tracks possible arcs in order to report un-covered branches, so the implementation is straightforward.